morinlab/lymphopedia/NFKBIA.md

 # NFKBIA
 ## Overview
 NFKBIA encodes IκBα, an inhibitor of NF-κB, which regulates the NF-κB signaling pathway by preventing the translocation of NF-κB to the nucleus.
 Mutations in NFKBIA can disrupt this regulation, leading to constitutive activation of NF-κB signaling, which has an important role in a subset of DLBCLs.
 Mutations and deletions in NFKBIA are observed in DLBCL and are associated with constitutive activation of the NF-κB pathway.
-These mutations often occur in the ABC subtype and are associated with the **ST2** genetic subgroup of DLBCL.
+These mutations often occur in the ABC subtype and are associated with the **ST2** genetic subgroup of DLBCL.<sup>1</sup>

 ## Relevance tier by entity